-- June 21, 2019 proposed regulations, dealing with the hightax exception, also address the treatment of partnerships - Current law: A domestic partnership treated as an entity to determine if a corporation is a CFC and who has the Subpart F inclusions; look-through for foreign partnerships
+- June 21, 2019 final regulations addressed the treatment of partnerships - Current law: A domestic partnership treated as an entity to determine if a corporation is a CFC and who has the Subpart F inclusions; look-through for foreign partnerships

 October 2018 GILTI proposed regs: Hybrid approach - where foreign corporation is a CFC but partner in domestic partnership is not a U.S. shareholder, partner has a distributive share of partnership GILTI; if partner is a U.S. shareholder, GILTI calculated as if partnership were foreign